lolici123/ScriptsAndCommands/README.md

 /home/phillip/scripts/trafficStart.sh
 phillip:ScriptsAndCommands$
 ```
-Find has many command line optiions to choose from and they can all be found in `man find`
+`find` has many command line optiions to choose from and they can all be found in `man
-but the most notible is the `-exec` option that allows you to run a command on each file
+find` but the most notible is the `-exec` option that allows you to run a command on each
-that is returned.
+file that is returned.

 ```bash
 phillip:ScriptsAndCommands$ find ~/scripts -name "*Stop.sh" -exec cat {} \;